Through the planning and building approvals process, councils can play a role in improving the sustainability of buildings.

 New sustainability initiatives can be trialled in some or all of a municipality, or for particular types of development.
 As the initiatives become more accepted, they can become part of the Victorian planning policy framework and eventually be incorporated into the Building Code of Australia as minimum standards.

-Buildings & the environment
+Buildings and the environment

 In Australia buildings account for approximately 22 per cent of greenhouse gas emissions and 25 per cent of water use.